 Please take advantage of the numerous opportunities to participate in your student's education.
-We have a team of parents who are getting ready to create our first Parent Organization and our first School Site Council will be created this fall.
-Please join us at our Parent University Meetings as well as our monthly Parent Organization meetings in order to stay informed about issues and events at OCASA College Prep.
+These include volunteering through Parent Forums, PTSA, field trips, the classroom needs, and more.
+Please join us at our Parent Forum Meetings as well as our monthly PTSA meetings in order to stay informed about issues and events at OCASA.
 In addition, you are welcome at our Board Meetings, where you will learn more about the operational side of OCASA.

-This Parent/Guardian/Student Handbook has been developed to address general questions you may have related to OCASA policies and to advise you of your rights and responsibilities.
+This Parent/Student Handbook has been revised to address general questions you may have related to OCASA policies and to advise you of your rights and responsibilities.
 Please take the time to review the information in this handbook and the supporting documents as a family to clarify student expectations on campus.
 Should you require further explanation of any of the Education Codes and Laws cited in this handbook, you may contact the Principal for clarification.

 Please know that our primary goal is to provide your child with an outstanding academic education in a safe and nurturing environment.
 We look forward to your participation in our school events and invite you to become one of our parent volunteers.
 We thank you in advance and appreciate your support.
 We will do everything in our power to ensure that your child has a successful educational experience.
 Remember, we need you as a part of our educational team.
 We look forward to working closely with all of you this school year.

-Sincerely,

-OCASA College Prep Staff and Board of Directors
+Sincerely, OCASA Staff and Board of Directors